jkwmoore/singularity-gha-docker/README.md

 We previously used [setup](.gitlabci/setup.sh) to setup the build, but now use a base image instead.
 The previous instructions are provided for posterity.

+The current Github Action is using the quay.io/singularity/singularity:v3.7.3 image - at present the slim images are missing /bin/bash - the version can be changed at will as per your production environment versioning.

- - Install Singularity, we use the release 2.6 branch as it was the last to not be written in GoLang.
+ ~~- Install Singularity, we use the release 2.6 branch as it was the last to not be written in GoLang.
 You could of course change the lines in [setup.sh](.gitlabci/setup.sh) to use a specific tagged release, an older version, or development version.
  - Install the sregistry client, if needed.
 The [sregistry client](https://singularityhub.github.io/sregistry-cli) allows you to issue a command like "sregistry push ..." to upload a finished image to one of your cloud / storage endpoints.
 By default, the push won't happen, and you will just build an image using the CI.

 ### 4. Configure the Build